How to Import XML Data File into Excel (3 Quick Methods)

 Pasting the URL and hitting OK

-• From the newly popped window, hit the Connect option to continue.
+• Click the Connect button to continue.

 Clicking Connect from the Access Web content window